-The ABPN Faculty Innovation in Education Award (formerly the Faculty Fellowship Award) is intended to support the development of innovative education and/or evaluation projects that promote effective residency/fellowship training or lifelong learning of practicing psychiatrists and neurologists.
+The ABPN Faculty Innovation in Education Award is intended to support the development of innovative education and/or evaluation projects that promote effective residency/fellowship training or lifelong learning of practicing psychiatrists and neurologists.
 Preference will be given to projects that have the potential for use in more than one site and to applicants who are at a junior or mid-faculty level.

 Faculty Innovation in Education Award Information

 The ABPN Research Award supports research projects related to the mission of the ABPN, which is to promote and assess the competency of psychiatry and neurology candidates for initial and continuing certification (maintenance of certification).

 Each year, up to two psychiatry and two neurology awards will be made with a maximum amount of funding of $100,000 per award.
 This amount is intended to cover salary, fringe benefits, and other costs.
 No indirect costs will be covered.
 The projects may take up to two years to be completed.

 If the applicant is an MD or DO, they must:

 For additional information contact Dorthea Juul.